bewestphal/Selenium-AI/README.md

 # SeleniumAI
-An open AI environment using selenium + docker
+An openAI environment using selenium + docker

+## Installation
+This package requires docker.
+You can install docker by following the instructions here: https://docs.docker.com/engine/installation/